mbreed-author/mbreed-author.github.io/index.md

 <br/>

 Click the button below to subscribe to my monthly newsletter.
 In return, you will receive a free compendium *The Final Patient*.
 As well as *Patient* (long-listed for the Fish Publishing short story award 2020) and other stories, it contains the opening chapters of the three Pentacle Papers novels; click for Amazon links:

 1. [*The Hammond Conjecture*](https://mybook.to/conjecture) (already published)
 2. [*The Events of 1968: An Alternative History*](https://mybook.to/events) (publishing on or before 31st March)
 3. [*The Hammond Catastrophe*](https://mybook.to/catastrophe) (in preparation)

 <br/>

 Scroll down for details of the novels.
-Or click the FOOTNOTES link at the top to read the accompanying notes.
+Or click the FOOTNOTES link to read the accompanying notes.

 <br/>